dnesteryuk/whisperer/README.md

 ### Configuration

-There is a posibility to configure Whisperer through `.whisperer.yml` which should be created in a root directory of your project.
-It will allow you to specify following options:
+You can configure Whisperer through `.whisperer.yml` which should be created in a root directory of your project.
+It gives you following options:

- - generate_to - path to save generated fixtures
+ - generate_to - the path to save generated fixtures
- - builders_matcher - pattern to find builders
+ - builders_matcher - the pattern to find builders
- - factories_matcher - pattern to find factories
+ - factories_matcher - the pattern to find factories

 Example of such file:

 ```
-  generate_to:       '../fixtures/vcr_cassettes/'
+  generate_to:       'spec/fixtures/vcr_cassettes/'
-  builders_matcher:  './fixture_builders/**/*.rb'
+  builders_matcher:  './spec/fixture_builders/**/*.rb'
-  factories_matcher: './factories/*.rb'
+  factories_matcher: './spec/factories/*.rb'
 ```

 ### Generate fixtures